mathjax/MathJax/docs/html/_sources/configuration.txt

 distribution (they likely won't be).

-We may occasionally introduce directories for betas, as indicated above, but they will be temprorary, and will be removed after the official release.
+We may occasionally introduce directories for betas, as indicated above, but they will be temporary, and will be removed after the official release.

 To load from a particular release, use the directory for that release.